spencerbertsch1/Applied-Deep-Learning-ENGG192/Dense_Fully_Connected_NN/README.md

 In order to run this code, you will need to have both TensorFlow and PyTorch installed on your machine.

+## For MacOS
-If you're **running MacOS**, then simply open a command window and run the following commands to install the necessary libraries.
+Simply open a command window and run the following commands to install the necessary libraries.

 1. Run `pip install --upgrade tensorflow` to make sure your version of TensorFlow is up to date
 2. Run `pip install tflearn`